 What is ActionAid doing to help?

-We are working with local partners in Gaza who are doing their utmost to provide food and relief items to families that they can reach, but access to supplies is limited and transportation to the shelters is challenging and dangerous for staff working on the ground.
+ActionAid are working with our partners in Gaza who are doing their utmost to provide food, cash and relief items to families that we can reach, but access to supplies is limited and transportation to the shelters is challenging and dangerous for those who are working on the ground.

-In the West Bank our partners are supporting people who have been internally displaced from Gaza.
-We've distributed 700 dignity kits across various districts.
-These include vital items like toothpaste, toothbrushes, soap, shampoo, shaving gel, razors, wet wipes, deodorant, and personal towels.
+• In the West Bank our partners are supporting people who have been internally displaced from Gaza.
+We've distributed dignity and winterisation kits across various districts.
+These include vital items like toothpaste, toothbrushes, soap, shampoo, shaving gel, razors, wet wipes, deodorant and towels.

 Is humanitarian aid getting through to Gaza?

-ActionAid staff are procuring relief items including food, non-food essential items, hygiene and dignity kits for women and girls, and getting medical supplies ready to go.
+ActionAid staff have been procuring relief items including food, non-food essential items, hygiene and dignity kits for women and girls, and getting medical supplies ready to go.

-The quantity of relief supplies we are able to supply - once we can deliver aid as soon as it is possible to do so safely - will largely depend on the amount of funds we’re able to raise.
+The quantity of relief supplies we are able to distribute - when we can deliver aid safely - will largely depend on the amount of funds we’re able to raise.

 Why we are not responding in Israel